Paul Sanchez (bishop): Auxiliary Bishop of Brooklyn

 Sanchez was appointed titular bishop of Coeliana and auxiliary bishop of the Diocese of Brooklyn on May 2, 2012, by Benedict XVI.
 He was consecrated by Bishop Nicholas DiMarzio on July 11, 2012.
 As auxiliary bishop, Sanchez also served as the pastor of Our Lady, Queen of Martyrs Parish in Forest Hills.
 Sanchez was an adjunct instructor of theology at Saint John's University and the Seminary of the Immaculate Conception in Huntington, New York.

+Retirement

-On reaching age 75, Sanchez sent a letter of retirement to as auxiliary bishop of Brooklyn to Pope Francis.
+On reaching age 75, Sanchez sent a letter of retirement as auxiliary bishop of Brooklyn to Pope Francis.
 The pope accepted his retirement on March 30, 2022.